-- Season pork generously with cumin, adobo, sazon, oregano all over.
+- Place pork in slow cooker, and season generously with cumin, adobo, sazon, oregano on all sides.

-- Pour chicken broth in the crockpot, add bay leaves and chipotle peppers.
+- Pour chicken broth in the slow cooker, add the bay leaves and chipotle peppers to the broth.

-- After 8 hours, shred pork using two forks and combine well with the juices that accumalated at the bottom.
+- After 8 hours, shred pork using two forks and combine well with the juices that accumulated at the bottom.

-- Remove bay leaves and adjust salt and cumin as needed.
+- Remove bay leaves and adjust salt and cumin to taste, as needed.